-Ali Clark (MA, PhD) is a post-doctoral research associate on the project, Pacific Presences: Oceanic Art and European Museums (2013-2018).
+Between 2018-2019 she was a Newton Trust Research Fellow with the Museum.
+Prior to that she was post-doctoral research associate on the ERC funded Pacific Presences: Oceanic Art and European Museums project (2013-2018).
 Ali completed an AHRC Collaborative Doctoral Studentship (2009-2013) with King’s College London and the Department of AOA at the British Museum.
 Her PhD research reassessed collections of Tiwi and Yirandali artefacts held at the British Museum.
 She has worked on exhibitions and research projects at the British Museum, the October Gallery and the Inigo Rooms, and lectures at King’s College London and the University of Oxford Institute for Continuing Education.